π¬ Apptainer containers have their own internal file system that is separated from the host file system.

 π¬ This tutorial is meant as a brief introduction to get you started.

 βπ» When searching online for instructions, pay attention that the instructions are for the same version of Apptainer as you are using.
-There has been some command syntax changes etc. between versions so older instructions may not work as copy/paste.
-Also note that Apptainer is formerly known as Singularity.
+There has been some command syntax changes etc. between versions, so older instructions may not work as is.
+Also note that Apptainer was formerly known as Singularity.

-π‘ For more detailed instructions, see the Apptainer documentation.
+π‘ For more detailed instructions, see the official Apptainer documentation.